SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning

-We employ three experts with learning rates \(\gamma\) of 0.05, 0.1, and 0.2 for each DtACI estimator.
-5) For CRL (w/ ACI, on CR), the cost limit corresponds to a 3\% collision rate; for SoNIC (w/ CV) and SoNIC (w/ GST), the cost limit corresponds to cumulative intrusions of \SI{0.16}{m} per episode on average.
+We employ three error estimators with learning rates \(\gamma\) of 0.05, 0.1, and 0.2 for each DtACI estimator. \item For the specific reward and cost functions, we set the success reward $R_{\text{success}}$ to $+10$, the collision penalty $R_{\text{collision}}$ to $-20$, and the dense potential reward that guides the robot's movement to $2 \Delta d_{\text{forward}}$, where \(\Delta d_{\text{forward}}\) measures the distance the robot moves toward the goal compared to the previous step.
+The cost \(C_t(S_t, A_t)\) is defined as $2.5 d_{\text{intru}, t}$, where \(d_{\text{intru}, t}\) represents the maximum intrusion into the buffers of the current human positions and the first two prediction uncertainty areas. \end{itemize}